-The Company has always ensured that business activities are conducted in compliance with the applicable environmental laws and regulations.
-Initiatives and actions have been taken by the Company on the 3 R's (Reduce, Reuse and Recycle) in preserving the environment.
+Business activities of the Company are conducted in compliance with the applicable environmental laws and regulations.
+Certain Initiatives and actions have been taken by the Company on the 3 R's (Reduce, Reuse and Recycle) in preserving the environment in which it operates.

-Below are some of the conservation measures and actions taken by the Company to safeguard and preserve the environment:-
+Some of the conservation measures and actions taken by the Company to safeguard and preserve the environment are summarized as below:-